 Breakfast: Have a unique breakfast at the Korean restaurant, Her Name is Han.
 It’s always fun to try new foods and the chances are high this will be a completely new food experience.

 Grilled Pork Japjae Brunch Set at Her Name is Han

 Most teenagers enjoy shopping, and NYC has just about every store imaginable.
-In Times Square, you will find an American Eagle, H&M, Forever 21, and Express.
-NYC has all kinds of pop up shops going on all the time.
+In Times Square, you will find American Eagle, H&M, Forever 21, and Express.
+NYC has all kinds of pop-up shops going on all the time.
 To find them, just google NYC pop-up shops.